mrstefangrimm/Parc/BuildVerificationTest-Specification.md

     - On the debug monitor, "got pin" is logged.
 1. On the device, set a wrong pin, set the mode to "0" and press the "A"-button
     - The status light is lit
-    - On the debug monitor, "Wrong pin" is logged
+    - On the debug monitor, "Wrong PIN" is logged
 1. On the device, set the correct pin, set the mode to "0" and press the "A"-button
     - The program is executed, the notepad is opened and "hello" is written
-1. End of the test
+23. End of the test
+     - Disable the logging by changing the logging from `SoftwareSerial` to `FakeLogger`
+     - Disconnect the device from Bluetooth

 ## 3. Test PCB PARC

 24. Connect the PC to the PCB PARC device, USB and Debug cable
 1. In the Arduino IDE, open the project \Software\Src\PcbParcApp\PcbParcApp.ino
 1. Execute the test steps from "Test Parc"
-1. End of the test
+27. End of the test
+    - Disable the logging by changing the logging from `SoftwareSerial` to `FakeLogger`
+    - Disconnect the device from Bluetooth

 ## 4. Test UNO PARC

 28. Connect the PC to the UNOPARC breadboard, USB and Debug cable
 1. In the Arduino IDE, open the project \Software\Src\UnoParcApp\UnoParcApp.ino
-1. Enable the logging by changing the logging from `FakeLogger`to `SoftwareSerial`
 1. Upload the firmware
 1. In the debug monitor, which is log output and terminal, send a `?`
     - The programs slots are listed, non is used